Belladonna and opium (rectal)

 What should I avoid while using belladonna and opium?

-This medication may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how belladonna and opium will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how belladonna and opium will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.

 Belladonna and opium side effects